remiduval/moderncollab/content/worksmart-getting-started.md

 Last updated 24 January 2021

-## What data does the Work Smart app collect?
+## What data does the Teach me Office 365 app collect?

-The Work Smart app collects and processes the following data across 2 categories.
+The Teach me Office 365 app collects and processes the following data across 2 categories.

 1. User data
 2. Functional data